AnyChart/docs.anychart.com/Basic_Charts_Types/Series_Type.md

 AnyChart provides a method allowing to change the series type if the current type and the new one have the same or similar fields.
 See the [list of supported chart types](../Quick_Start/Supported_Charts_Types) to find out what series types can be converted to each other.

 To switch the series type, use the {api:anychart.core.cartesian.series.Base#seriesType}seriesType(){api} method of a series and set the name of the series type as a string parameter.
-The name of the series type used as a parameter is identical to the method used to create series of this type, e.g. *bar()* method turns into *"bar"*, *"line()"* turns into *"line"* and so on.
+The name of the series type used as a parameter is identical to the method used to create series of this type, e.g. *bar()* method turns into *"bar"*, *line()* turns into *"line"* and so on.

 The sample below demonstrates how the feature works with line, column, and area series, which require only one value: